fireflowerr/hbacklight/README.md

   -v,--verbose             Informative summary backlight backlight state -d,--delta [+,-,%,~]AMOUNT
-                           Modify the backlight value, ~ sets the value to AMOUNT, else shift is relative.
-Defaults to ~
+                           Modify the backlight value, ~ sets the value to AMOUNT, elseshift is relative.
+Defaults to ~ -f,--floor FLOOR         Set the minimum value which the brightness may be assigned. (default: 1)
 ```

 ## Examples